markpackham/HyperionDev-Level-3-Fullstack/L3T07 - Express - Middleware/Compulsory Task/README.md

 - Bootstrap is used for modals and styling and included via the React Bootstrap UI library
 - Concurrently so a simple "npm start" will install all modules and run the app at the same time
+- Cors is added to prevent issues with both frontend and backend running locally
 - DOMPurify is used to remove malicious code injections when dealing with forms
 - Express to run as the backend server
 - Formik for form validation feedback